I was employed by the University of Florida from 1972-2010. I have

 Statistical Methods for the Social Sciences, (5th edition,

-Pearson, 2018; 4th edition, by A. Agresti and
+Pearson, 2018; 4th edition, by A. Agresti and B. Finlay, published

-B. Finlay, published 2009) is designed for a two-semester sequence.
+2009) is designed for a two-semester sequence.
+The book begins with

-The book begins with the basics of statistical description and
+the basics of statistical description and inference, and the second

-inference, and the second half concentrates on regression methods,
+half concentrates on regression methods, including multiple

-analysis of covariance, logistic regression, and generalized linear
+logistic regression, and generalized linear models.
+The new edition

-models.
-The new edition adds R and Stata for software examples as
+adds R and Stata for software examples as well as introductions to new

-well as introductions to new methodology such as multiple imputation
+methodology such as multiple imputation for missing data, random

-for missing data, random effects modeling including multilevel models,
+effects modeling including multilevel models, robust regression, and

 to applets.